-San Diego Family Law Attorney: Tax Issues and Divorce
+San Diego Family Law Attorneys Handling Tax Issues and Divorce

 Going through a divorce is never easy, no matter how ready you are to move on to the next chapter of your life.
 Aside from having to deal with a mix of emotions when a marriage ends, there are also many details and financial issues that must be figured out.
 One of the biggest economic impacts a dissolution of partnership has on each of the parties involved concerns income taxes.
 For most people, filing taxes is a complicated enough task already without adding in the circumstances of a divorce.
 Regardless, it's a significant aspect in the process that cannot go ignored.

 Huguenor Mattis, A.P.C. is a family law firm in San Diego that specializes in representing clients who need professional guidance navigating through the complexities that emerge when the worlds of divorce and taxes collide.
 We understand the various types of tax issues that have the potential to arise in divorce proceedings and know how to address them appropriately.
 As a client of ours, you can rest assured that we will explain all the tax implications that may affect the final outcome of your divorce settlement so you can make informed decisions about your future.

 There are a variety of tax issues that divorcing couples should take the time to learn more about.
 A new marital status means there will be changes in how income taxes are filed.
 The most common tax considerations in California include:

 - Alimony Deductions: When an alimony payment, or spousal maintenance, is ordered in a divorce, the payer is able to deduct the amount on their taxes.
 The former spouse receiving the alimony will be required to report the amount on their taxes as income.